 Every other gun barrel sequence features an outfit from the film they were first used on.
 For Thunderball it’s the navy blazer and grey trousers.
 For On Her Majesty’s Secret Service it’s the navy herringbone suit.
 For Live and Let Die it’s the navy suit that’s barely seen under his chesterfield coat in New York.
 For The Spy Who Loved Me it’s the double-breasted dinner suit, and from then on Bond only does the gun barrel sequence in black tie.
 For The Living Daylights it’s the notch lapel dinner suit.
-For GoldenEye it’s the 3-piece dinner suit.
-And for Quantum of Solace Bond goes back to wearing a suit, but they also filmed one in his shawl-collar dinner suit.
+For GoldenEye it’s the three-piece dinner suit.
+And for Quantum of Solace Bond goes back to wearing a suit.